C191068/Ali_Khatami_Lottery8/README.md

 at our code at here https://github.com/C191068/Ali_Khatami_Lottery7.git <br>
 at constructor we see a ton of parameter <br>

-We can see in the constructor we are interacting with contract
+We can see in the constructor we are interacting with contract vrfCoordinatorV2 <br>